Companion book now available!

 The website of Christians United for the Truth.

-This is an extensive site, updated regularly, which gives information on many specific legends and hoaxes, and also provides sensible advice and commentary about the problem of the gullibility of Christians who pass along these legends and hoaxes without any effort to check on their validity.
+This is an extensive site, updated regularly, which gives information on many specific legends and hoaxes.
+It also provides sensible advice and commentary about the problem of the gullibility of Christians who pass along these legends and hoaxes without any effort to check on their validity.

 Introductory comments from the site: